 - How will your life look when you are not drinking and using drugs?

 - Could you improve your relationships if you changed?

 - What new opportunities could you imagine?

 The next step?
-Backtrack from what you see that the situation can be, to where you are in the situation now.
-What is “in between” are the actions, attitudes, support, and feelings that you need to use to go from point A to point B.
+Backtrack from what you see that the situation can be to where you are in the problem now.
+What is “in-between” are the actions, attitudes, support, and feelings you need to go from point A to B.

 From Paper to Practice

 Convert your experiences, successes, and imagined or anticipated solutions and successes to a table format.
 You can do this on notebook paper, and start seeing the power of change, resolve, encouragement, and determination within you manifest outside.